Secure Transmission for IRS-Assisted MIMO MmWave Systems: Numerical Simulations

 As observed from Fig.1(b), under the varying number of antennas, the proposed HB strategy can achieve the similar performance to the BCD-MM based FDB strategy.
 Moreover, the gaps between the the proposed HB strategy and the random PB/without IRS strategies are increasing as the increasing of the number of antennas $N_{\rm A}$.

 { \abovedisplayskip{1.5pt} \belowdisplayskip{1.5pt} }

 Fig.2 shows the convergence performance of the proposed CA-ADMM algorithm.
-As observed from this figure, the proposed CA-ADMM algorithm converges with different parameters $L_y$, $\rho_1$, and $\rho_2$ within 200 iterations to the same objective value of the OF-PB subproblem.
-Moreover, as the increasing of the parameter $L_y$, more iteration number is required to guarantee the convergence.
+As observed from this figure, with the same initialization, the proposed CA-ADMM algorithm converges with different parameters $L$, $\rho_1$, and $\rho_2$ to the same objective value of the OF-PB subproblem.
+Moreover, although the initialization has impact on the required number of iteration, the CA-ADMM algorithm always converges to the same SC even with random initialization.